These switches can be used together with /build and/or /buildall as described below.

 Usually, BuildPlus creates project files called Snapshot.DBDOC for each project, then automatically renames them to <Project Name>_<Build Date>.dbdoc.
 Using this switch stops the automatic renaming of project files.

-For information on changing how the M14 file is named when not running BuildPlus from the command line, see Changing how M14 file will be named.
+For information on changing how new project files are named when not running BuildPlus from the command line, see Changing how project files will be named.

 When this switch is used, BuildPlus will close after it is finished, even if there are errors.
-As of 11.3 BuildPlus will by default not launch Hyperview to display the newest M14 file at the end of the build.
+As of 11.3 BuildPlus will by default not launch Hyperview to display the newest project file at the end of the build.

 If you use this switch with /nomsg, you will need to check occasionally that your builds are completing, since there will be no visible indicator of errors.